openebs-archive/upgrade/docs/migration.md

 I0520 10:01:25.798889       1 pool.go:80] Successfully migrated spc sparse-claim to cspc
 ```

-## CStor External Provisioned volumes to CStor CSI volumes
+## cStor External Provisioned volumes to cStor CSI volumes

 ### Prerequisites

 Before migrating the volumes make sure the following prerequisites are taken care of:

  - The first two prerequisites for [pool](#spc-pools-to-cspc-pools) are required for volumes as well.
  - The csi-operator should be installed with version 1.12.0 or above.
-You can install the correct version of csi-operator from charts.
+You can install the correct version of csi-operator from [charts](https://github.com/openebs/charts/tree/gh-pages).
 Get the csi-operator yaml within the correct versioned folder and install.
 The version should be same as the cstor-operator installed.
  - **The application needs to be scaled down before migrating.** This is required as the PVC and PV spec needs to be modified for migration.
  - If the volume has snapshots then make sure the VolumeSnapshotClass `csi-cstor-snapshotclass` is installed.
 You can get the VolumeSnapshotClass from [here](https://github.com/openebs/cstor-csi/blob/master/deploy/snapshot-class.yaml).